-- Safe access to be provided off Longfield Road with vehicular and pedestrian connectivity ensuring safe and accessible routes to local services and amenities including pedestrian links to existing bus stops the train station. - A good mix of house types, including smaller houses for downsizers or single occupants and family housing.
-All of the proposed new dwellings will be M4(2) Building Regulations compliant and 10% of all units will also be M4(3) compliant to ensure older people and people with mobility problems can be accommodated. - The proposed dwellings will be 2 - 2.5 storey in height. - Use of buffer planting to screen the development from the south and west.
-This includes retention of existing tress and new hedgerow planting. - An area of landscaped wetland referred to as Central Common on the northern side of the development, provision of amenity greenspace, footpaths, orchard planting and landscape screening. - Use of SuDS in the form of a surface water attenuation feature in the northern area of the site. - Active frontages with homes orientated towards both key internal streets, the countryside and Longfield Road on the northern site boundary. - Introduction of a clear street hierarchy incorporating a principal street through to local streets, lanes and shared surfaces.
+- Safe vehicular access to be provided off Wrotham Road and other pedestrian and cycle access points onto Wrotham Road and Green Lane as well as the PRoW at the south eastern corner of the site.
+An emergency vehicle access point is provided to the south west of the site onto Wrotham Road. - A good mix of house types, including smaller houses for downsizers or single occupants and family housing.
+All of the proposed new dwellings will be M4(2) Building Regulations compliant and 10% will also be M4(3) compliant to ensure older people and people with mobility problems can be accommodated. - The majority of built form will be two storeys in height with the occasional use of a 2.5 storey property to aid legibility and a small section of 3 storey properties fronting onto Camer Parade. - Use of buffer planting to screen the development from the east and south.
+This includes retention of existing trees and hedgerows and supplementary planting. - Use of SuDS in the form of a surface water attenuation feature to the north of the site. - Provision of extensive amenity greenspace, footpaths, seating and picnic areas, orchard planting, native woodland planting and landscape screening.
+The open space includes trim trail play equipment as well as one LEAP and four LAP's. - Active frontages with homes orientated towards both key internal streets, the countryside to the east and Wrotham Road and Green Lane on the western and northern site boundaries. - Introduction of a clear street hierarchy incorporating a principal street through to local streets, lanes and shared surfaces.
 Each reinforces areas of differing character and density with all dwellings utilising a variety of high-quality design and materials to reflect local character.
-The street hierarchy will also include the provision of street trees.